kouamdo/pepper_bare_bones/README.md

 - Kernel console and monitor for execute some instructions

-**Why is OS kernel for telecommunications research design/implementation hard/interesting?
+**Why is OS kernel for performance networking research design/implementation hard/interesting?
   * the environment is unforgiving: quirky h/w, weak debugger
   * it must be efficient (thus low-level?)
   ...but abstract/portable (thus high-level?)